Shop now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-In that case, skip the missed dose and resume the regular schedule.
-Do not take two doses at once to make up for a missed tablet.
-Maintain a consistent routine with meals to support tolerability.
+If you miss a dose of Xigduo, take it when you remember unless it is almost time for the next dose.
+If it is close to the next scheduled dose, skip the missed tablet and resume your regular schedule.
+Do not take two doses at once.

 Storage and Travel Basics